gmanhasura/ddn-onboarding-with-simple-to-do-app/Readme.md

 **Run Python FastAPI server**

 * Install the python modules as required by the imports inside python/todo\_fastapi.py using “pip install”
+* modify the database URL in python/todo\_fastapi.py to point to the postgres database
 * Run the fastapi server using the command
   * uvicorn todo\_fastapi:app \--reload